 4) Into the thick of things (tossing in all of your ingredients)

 After the inciting incident usually comes a period of falling tension, in which more of the big picture is revealed to your characters and audience.
 Before you begin to think about the climax, it is time to toss in most of your remaining ingredients before turning the heat back up.
-In this stage, you are going to be broadening the scope of your narrative by choosing scenes that will demonstrate the full implications of your central conflict, introducing new main characters, and setting various subplots into motion.
+In this stage, you are going to be broadening the scope of your narrative by choosing scenes that will demonstrate the full implications of your central conflict, introduce new main characters, and set various subplots into motion.

 During this stage, characters don’t instantly begin to pursue their ultimate characters goals, as the central conflict is too large of a problem to have a tidy or obvious solution.
 Instead they struggle to wrap their minds around the present situation, taking the next perceivable step while battling to keep their heads above water.
 As things progress, the characters gain a deeper understanding of the state of the world, learning new things about themselves and their conflict along the way.
 After a while, events will begin to turn towards the midpoint, where the tension and conflict escalate dramatically as things start to head for the story’s climax.